PinewoodPip/lg2modding/docs/testing.md

 Next asteroid to spawn will be strange.
 If a strast id is provided, it will be of that type (even if not unlocked).

+`peace`

+Toggles invincibility for all ships (including enemies) - useful to testing abilities without worrying about finding a fight that doesn't end in 2 seconds.

 `pipmode`

 The holy grail cheat: